adleramar/Ravn-Challenge-V3-AdlerMartinez/README.md

 ## Setup/Instructions
 - After clonning the project just enter the folder
-- Locate the PokeApp.xcodeproj
+- Locate the PokeApp.xcodeproj and open it
-- There's no need to install the libraries, they were cloned along
+- This project uses Swift Package Manager, just wait for the dependencies to load
 - Run the project

 ### If you happen to run into this problem